 Projects

-New Opera based on the life and work of Lady Mary Wortley Montagu, pioneering advocate of preventative medicine and inoculation in England.
+A new opera based on the life and work of Lady Mary Wortley Montagu, pioneering advocate of preventative medicine and inoculation in England.
 Part of a 3-year collaboration with Immunologist Professor Paul Klenerman, funded by the Wellcome Trust.

 A surrealist response to increasing anxieties about emerging technologies, with new realtime machine listening tool PRiSM Musical Audio Gesture Recogniser (AGR).
 In an imagined future, the runaway effects of AI combine with advances in nanotechnology and gene modification to produce a truly different generation of children.
 But whose responsibility is it?
 And what should be done?